 The gardens showcase numerous species of succulent plants and xerophytes from all the continents, as well as a variety of local species.
 The garden pathways go spiral up.
 Along the path, information about Eze’s artistic and historical heritage gives visitors a real feel for the past of this exceptional site.

-Hike the Sentier Friedrich-Nietzche
+Hiking along the Sentier Friedrich-Nietzche path

-Celebrate a special day in Chateau Eza
+Celebrate a special day at Chateau Eza